cyberbotics/webots/docs/guide/object-gear.md

 - `density`: Defines the density of the gear.
 When setting a positive value, the physics node is enabled.
 When the value is zero, the physics node is disabled.

-- `bodyBoundingObject`: When enabled, the bounds of the solid are modeled by a cylinder that encapsulates the entire gear.
+- `bodyBoundingObject`: When enabled, the bounds of the solid are modeled by a cylinder that encompasses the entire gear.

 - `teethBoundingObject`: When enabled, a spherical `boundingObject` is added to the tip of each tooth, and its radius can be controlled by setting the `contactRadius` field.